liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-using-lcs.markdown

 server in the environment view or by clicking a server in the Fix Packs or Alerts tables.
 Server view is segmented into five parts:

-- **Page Analytics**: Displays metrics on page views and load times.
+- **Page Analytics:** Displays metrics on page views and load times.
-- **Snapshot Metrics**: Displays application, JVM, and server metrics.
+- **Snapshot Metrics:** Displays application, JVM, and server metrics.
-- **Overview**: Displays basic server information, available fix packs, and alerts.
+- **Overview:** Displays basic server information, available fix packs, and alerts.
-- **Details**: Displays general information about your Liferay installation, Java version, and hardware.
+- **Details:** Displays general information about your Liferay installation, Java version, and hardware.
-- **Portal Properties**: Displays your portal's properties and their settings.
+- **Portal Properties:** Displays your portal's properties and their settings.

 You can switch between these by clicking their buttons across the top of the UI.
 Page Analytics is the first thing you see when you enter server view.
 Page